 Five Lackawanna County child protection workers charged with endangering eight children, investigators charge

 Jun.
-27—Five current and retired Lackawanna County Office of Youth and Family Services staffers endangered eight children by ignoring their bug-infested, feces-filled homes, lack of food, medical care and schooling, reports of physical and sexual abuse, injuries, missed medical appointments and school attendance and pleas for help, authorities charged Tuesday.
+28—Five current and retired Lackawanna County Office of Youth and Family Services staffers endangered eight children by ignoring their bug-infested, feces-filled homes, lack of food, medical care and schooling, reports of physical and sexual abuse, injuries, missed medical appointments and school attendance, and pleas for help, authorities charged Tuesday.

 Charged are: